sensor-dream/APIVOF/guidelines/list-info/x-packs-in-system-fedora-34.md

 <summary>xmodmap</summary>

 ```
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Edit and display the X11 core keyboard map
+Short desc    : Edit and display the X11 core keyboard map
 URL          : https://www.x.org
-Лицензия     : MIT
+License      : MIT
-Описание     : The xmodmap program is used to edit and display the keyboard modifier
+Descript     : The xmodmap program is used to edit and display the keyboard modifier
              : map and keymap table that are used by client applications to convert
              : event keycodes into keysyms.
 ```